Skip to main content

 What's the "be aware" Program?

-"be aware" is a self-paced, online program about supporting mental health at Penn.
-Whether you're helping a friend who is feeling depressed, checking in on a student who is struggling, or noticing that you need someone to talk to, this program provides tips and tools to be aware of the signs, know what steps to take, and to build a community of people who take care of themselves and each other.
+be aware is a brief (20-30 min) online mental health program in Canvas.
+Whether you're helping a friend who is feeling depressed, checking in on a student who is struggling, or noticing that you need someone to talk to, this program equips students, faculty, and staff to be aware of signs of concern, have skills to take action, and know where to get support.

 What You'll Learn: